-- i.
-Describe the exam format, scoring method and number of rewrites permitted. - ii.
+i.
+Describe the exam format, scoring method and number of rewrites permitted.
+N.A.
+The College, at this time, does not administer entry to practice examinations. ii.
 Describe how the exam is tested for validity and reliability.
-If results are below desired levels, describe how you correct the deficiencies. - iii.
+If results are below desired levels, describe how you correct the deficiencies.
+N.A. iii.
 State how often exam questions are updated and the process for doing so.
+N.A.
+Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.
+No changes.